Toddler Talk

 What words does your baby know?

-▢ Knows the name of several things they see everyday; when I say the name of a familiar object they look towards it
+▢ They know the names of several things they see every day - When you say the name of a familiar object or person, they look toward it [3]

 Pronunciation Skills